Ong Kian Ming: Political career

 Ong joined the Democratic Action Party (DAP) in 2012.
 He was selected as Deputy Minister of International Trade and Industry by Mahathir Mohamad after the latter led Pakatan Harapan (PH) to an electoral victory in the 2018 Malaysian general election, where Ong was also elected as the Member of Parliament (MP) for Bangi.
 He left his role as deputy minister upon Mahathir's resignation during the 2020–2022 Malaysian political crisis.

 In 2021, Ong, whose party was now in opposition, expressed support for co-operation with prime minister Muhyiddin Yassin when the latter offered to implement institutional reforms in exchange for political support ahead of a scheduled motion of no confidence against his government.

 At the 2022 Democratic Action Party National Congress, Ong failed to defend his seat in the party's Central Executive Committee.
 Tony Pua Kiam Wee, another DAP MP who supported co-operation with Muhyiddin, also failed to defend his position in the committee.

 Ong announced that he would not seek re-election ahead of the 2022 Malaysian general election, citing his poor performance in party polls, disagreements with other party leaders, as well as a promise to his wife to only serve two terms.
 He was succeeded by Syahredzan Johan as the party's candidate.

+On 31 August 2026, Ong announced his departure from DAP after 14 years.
+Planning to remain an independent, Ong indicated that he did not intend to stand in the next Malaysian general election.
+However, he would campaign for UMNO member and former cabinet minister Khairy Jamaluddin should he be selected to stand in the election.